litexlang/litex-official-documents/Tutorial/Declaration_of_Objects.md

 ### Have Finite Set by Enumeration

 When we were children, the first thing we learn about math is counting from `1` to `5`.
 Litex thus allows you to define a set by enumeration.
+(Do not underestimate enumeration: in fact, the very reason we are able to define a finite set by enumeration is guaranteed by the axioms of set theory — and this is something quite profound.)

 ```litex
 have set one_to_ten := {1,2,3,4,5}